Submit your Clark and Union County area events and activities

 30th Annual Slavonic Festival at St. Thomas Church in Rahway

 February 4, 2017: The parish center at 1407 St. Georges Ave, Rahway is transformed into a dining hall, where the family can purchase ethnic specialities to eat in or take out.
-The popular dishes being served are stuffed cabbage, pirohi, chicken paprikash, borst soup, Hungarian goulash, and kielbasi and sauerkraut.
+The popular dishes being served are stuffed cabbage, pierogi, chicken paprikash, borscht soup, Hungarian goulash, and kielbasa and sauerkraut.
 Picnic foods such as hot dogs, hamburgers and potato pancakes.Enjoy fresh coffee, tea, soda, wine and beer with your dinner.
 Desserts available: palachinka, with various fruit fillings and funnel cakes and homemade cakes and cookies.
 Live Music by the Adlers Band.
 Free admission.
-St. Thomas the Apostle Church's Parish Center, 1407 St.Georges Avenue, Rahway.
+St. Thomas the Apostle Church Parish Center, 1407 St.Georges Avenue, Rahway.
 Noon until 8pm.
 Visit their website for more information.